-^a Maintaining Registration Fee: Students who wish to keep their program active, but who are not working on courses, projects, or thesis research register in "Maintaining Registration" by registering in M REG 800.
-Such students are assessed a Maintaining Registration Fee, a Registration and Transcript Fee, a Student Services Fee, and a GSA Fee for each term in which they are so registered.

-4 Readmission Fee: Students who do not keep their programs active as described in §193.3 must reapply and be readmitted before they can resume their program of studies.
+- active, but who are not working on courses, projects, or thesis research register in "Maintaining Registration" by registering in M REG 800.
+Such students are assessed a Maintaining Registration Fee, a Registration and Transcript Fee, a Student Services Fee, and a GSA Fee for each term in which they are so registered. - Readmission Fee: Students who do not keep their programs active as described in §203.3 must reapply and be readmitted before they can resume their program of studies.
 All readmitted students are assessed a Readmission Fee in addition to other applicable fees.

 Full-time graduate students are eligible to become members of the Students' Union by paying the applicable fee.
-Consult the Faculty of Graduate Studies and Research.
+Consult the Faculty of Graduate Studies and Research g.
+Sample Fee Assessment 2006-2007 Rates: 18 fee index units per term (full-time on-campus)